 Once it is determined that the tubes are blocked, IVF is the only possible treatment when attempting for a pregnancy.
-IUI (artificial insemination) is not an option because this procedure requires that the female’s tubes are open and working – meaning they will allow the sperm and the egg to fertilize and the subsequent fertilized egg to then travel from the tube into the womb (uterus) where it may implant.
+IUI (artificial insemination) is not an option because this procedure requires that the female’s tubes are open and working.
+This infers they will allow the sperm and the egg to fertilize.
+The subsequent fertilized egg would then travel from the tube into the womb (uterus) where it may implant.

-IVF does not need the tubes to be functioning or even present, as the procedure works around the tubes by taking the eggs from the ovaries in a small procedure and then implanting the embryo (fertilized egg) directly into the uterus, where it then needs to “implant” in order for a successful pregnancy to occur.
+IVF does not need the tubes to be functioning or even present, as the procedure works around the tubes by taking the eggs from the ovaries in a small procedure.
+The embryo (fertilized egg) is then implanted directly into the uterus, where it then needs to “implant” in order for a successful pregnancy to occur.

 Difficulty with the sperm’s ability to fertilize the egg.
 Male infertility is the cause of approximately 40% of couples needing assistance to have a baby.
 If there are significant issues with the quality of the man’s sperm (i.e. compromise in sperm count, motility or shape), then in most cases, IUI is not a suitable option.
 IVF, on the other hand, because it places the sperm and the egg within close proximately of each other, can facilitate the successful fertilization of the egg that may otherwise be unlikely to happen.

 Lowered chance of baby abnormality.
 In some situations, couples are at high risk of conceiving a baby with an abnormality.
 For example, both partners may carry the gene for Cystic Fibrosis meaning that there would be a 1 in 4 chance of a baby being born with the condition.
-In this instance, with the use of IVF, the embryos can be tested for the condition before they are implanted into the uterus, therefore reducing the risk of having a baby with this condition.
+In this instance, with the use of IVF, the embryos can be tested for the condition before they are implanted into the uterus.
+Therefore it would reduce the risk of having a baby with this condition.
 These procedures are called Pre-Implantation Genetic Diagnosis (PGD) or Comparative Genomic Hybridization (CGH) and are treatment options for couples that are at high risk.